prokagno/MICRO_PYTHON-for-Sourya-Stm32/MICROPYTHON CODES/README.md

 ## Important Note

-The MicroPython programs are intended to be used with the **pin assignments and hardware architecture of our Custom Board**.
+The MicroPython programs are intended to be used with the **pin assignments and hardware architecture of our SOURYA Board**.

 Therefore, GPIO names and peripheral configurations should not be copied directly to another STM32 board without checking that board's pin